acn-sbuad/ava-kurs-databricks/README.md

         pytest
 ```

-9. Click on `Start commit`
+9. Commit your changes.
+Click on `Start commit`

 10. Click on the `Actions` tab again.

-11. Under workflows click on `Python application` and `Run workflow`.
+11. Under workflows click on `PyTest` and `Run workflow`.
 How was the result?

-It wasn't successful as all the unit tests failed.
+Well as you can see it wasn't successful as all the unit tests failed.
 It's because the __airbnb_clean.csv__ file is empty.
 We will fill it up with data later in this course.
 For now let's leave it like that.

 ## Task 8 - Automating developer workflows